Defiance College's Mission, Values, & Strategies

 • I will commit myself to serving others as an expression of faith and a way of life enrichment and fulfillment.

 This statement is intended as a reflection of the central values of Defiance College.
-It is designed to be discussed and supported by the entire Defiance College community with the understanding that it is always a work-in-progress.
+It is designed to be discussed and supported by the entire Defiance College community with the understanding that it is always a "work in progress."
 This covenant is recited by all incoming students at fall convocation.

 *Adapted from the University of South Carolina's The Carolinian Creed and from the Defiance College statement covenantal status as a United Church of Christ related college.

-COLLEGE LEARNING OBJECTIVES:
+GENERAL EDUCATION LEARNING OBJECTIVES:

 9 learning objectives which complement our Mission & Vision